 These parts of the story are usually translated into poetry.
 You may take them as precursors to the Greek dialogues, or to the moral sermons of the Bible: one passage, for instance, is rendered "Do for one who may do for you, that you may cause him thus to do", nearly two millennia before Christ is reported to have delivered the Golden Rule.

 In the end, the peasant gets justice and we see Ma'at restored from the top to the bottom of society.

-At the same time, we're quite aware that it's unlikely an ignorant peasant would have such a grasp of religious and philosophical principles, or of the language of such discourse.
+At the same time, we're quite aware an ignorant peasant would be unlikely to have such a grasp of religious and philosophical principles, or of the language of such discourse.
 The monologues are really pitched to the educated classes, directing them to strive for the wise rule that would maintain the stability of their society and balance in the universe.

 Two collections of ancient Egyptian works that include "The Eloquent Peasant" are The Tale of Sinuhe and Other Egyptian Poems, translated by R.B.
 Parkinson, and The Literature of Ancient Egypt, edited by William Kelly Simpson but with this story translated by Vincent A. Tobin.
 Parkinson's translation is the seminal translation that scholars seem to depend upon.
 Tobin's builds upon Parkinson's and is the easiest to read and understand in my experience.

 At this writing, there are also several versions available for reading online but I find them too crude to get across the meaning of the peasant's monologues in any way that would impress a modern reader.
 Some of them also compress the story, leaving out most of the poetic speeches which are the heart of "The Eloquent Peasant".